mech/Notes/HR/jobline.md

 * If failed to send SMS, notify also to the consultant so they can act on it, rather than email only to IT for `DeliveryImpossible`.
 * [Rails 4.1 and MySQL 5.5 support utf8mb4](http://tech.taskrabbit.com/blog/2014/04/24/active-record-mysql-and-emoji/)
 * [Unicode support in MySQL is...](http://www.codeka.com.au/blog/2014/02/unicode-support-in-mysql-is--)

+## Accrual

+INR accrual can only have all same `work_year`.
+@mech - not sure what this meant, but must be something to do with Xero accrual import on that year where work_year is not the same.

+## Timesheet

+Have option that allow CA to indicate that TS should follow the previous month values.
+Sort of like how IRAS file your income tax.
+It will be automatic if you do not have any new things to add/change.

+Send an email that says "We noticed for the past 3 months your TS hours are the same, we can auto-submit for you if you are sure you never change your TS."

+Remove NRIC on TS PDF.

 ## Pub/Sub